Saving costs and improving effluent by knowing what is happening in your bioreactor - Part II

 Figure 2: Top view (left) and 3D drawing (right) of the ‘outer ring’ of the bioreactor

-So once you have a CAD drawing including the essential elements (propellers, aerators, recycle pumps etc),you can change it and simulate the impact of that change prior to implementation.
-And this is what we have experimented with.
+Once you have a CAD drawing including the essential elements (propellers, aerators, recycle pumps etc),you can change it and simulate the impact of that change before implementing this in reality.
+And this is what we experimented with.

 Figure 3: ‘what if’ we reconfigure aerators (more upstream) and/or switch off certain propellers at certain flow rates?

-OBJECTIVE: how do we lower the risk on high oxygen levels near the anoxic inlet (downstream from aerators),limiting effluent nitrate, while eventually saving costs?
+Our objective: How to lower the risk of high oxygen levels near the anoxic inlet (downstream from aerators),limiting effluent nitrate, while eventually saving costs?

 - Check the impact of turning off certain propellers at certain flow rates.
-Which propellers and which flow rates?
-Simulation must tell
+Which propellers and which flow rates should we adjust?

 - Check the impact of re-configuring the aerators